Systemic risk measures with markets volatility

-\begin{Remark}\textnormal { The $E$ is a given Banach space which is defined in Section 2.
-And the order in $\mathbf{A1}$ is the partial order under a cone $K$ which is defined by Remark~\ref{R1}, that is the Banach space $E$ is partially ordered by a given cone $K$.
-Property $\mathbf{A3}$ tells us that the function $\phi$ is a non-constant function with no lower bound.\\ } \end{Remark}
+\begin{Remark} The order of $\mathbf{A1}$ is the partial order induced by the cone $K$ as defined in Remark~\ref{R1}.
+Thus, the Banach space $E$ is partially ordered by the given cone $K$. $\mathbf{A0}$ states that the function $\phi$ is non-constant and unbounded from above. \end{Remark}